University of Minnesota Talented Youth Mathematics Program: Calculus component

 Students receive both high school and University of Minnesota credit (4 credits per year) for these courses.

+The content covered in UMTYMP Calculus 1 corresponds to that of AP Calculus BC.
+However, some topics in the AP Calculus BC curriculum are not covered.

+One year of this component costs approximately $1,450, including the cost of textbooks.

 Post-UMTYMP

 UMTYMP graduates can take 4000- or 5000-level math classes at the University of Minnesota either as a undergraduates (if enrolled there for college) or as PSEO students (if still in high school).
 UMTYMP also offers an optional semester-long course known as Advanced Topics.

 Enrollment

 Interested students in 5th to 7th grade are eligible to take a qualifying exam in April.
 Students who pass the qualifying exam are invited to enroll in UMTYMP's Algebra I/II class in the fall or may defer their enrollment for a year.

-Non-UMTYMP students in 7th to 10th grade may take an entrance exam to begin the calculus component.
+Non-UMTYMP students in 7th to 9th grade may take an entrance exam to begin the calculus component.

-The enrollment fee for the 2006 - 2007 school year was around $700 – $800.

 Demographics

 In the 2005-2006 school year, 506 students from 134 public and 28 private schools were enrolled in UMTYMP.
 Of them, 421 attended classes in Minneapolis, 56 in Rochester, and 29 in St. Cloud.
 361 (71%) were male and 145 (29%) were female.
 Among those who reported their ethnicity, 277 (62%) were White, 142 (32%) were Asian/Pacific Islanders, 10 (2%) were Chicano/Latino, 3 (0.7%) were Alaskan/American Indian, 2 (0.4%) were African-American, and 14 (3%) described themselves as other.